 MUS 116: Group Guitar I. (2)

 Students will learn to read music and play melodies, chords, and simple songs.
 Emphasis on classical curriculum, supplemented with instruction in other styles, including rock, blues, and jazz.
 Students must supply instrument (classical, nylon-string guitar).

 MUS 117: Group Guitar II.
 (2)

 For students who have completed 116 or have some basic guitar skills.
 Emphasis on classical curriculum, supplemented with instruction in other styles, including rock, blues, and jazz.
 Students must supply instrument (classical, nylon-string guitar).

 MUS 139: Music Appreciation.
 (3)

 Designed to expand the student's ability to listen actively to Western classical art music: a survey of the various genres including chamber music, symphonic, and vocal repertoire Includes live guest performances.
 Attendance at several on campus concerts required.
 No musical background necessary.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts (NMCCN 1113.)

+MUS 142: Rock Music Appreciation.
+(3)

+An Introduction to the fundamentals of music and the development of listening skills through the examination of rock music, including its history, styles and significance in the realm of popular music.
+No musical background necessary.

-MUS 150: Music Theory I. (4)
+MUS 150: Music Theory I. (2)

 Fundamentals, part-writing and harmonic analysis: introduction to diatonic theory.

 Corequisite: MUS 150L.

 MUS 150L: Music Theory I Aural Lab.
-(0)
+(2)

 Perception through sound of diatonic materials, with special emphasis on melodic, rhythmic and harmonic dictation and the singing of simple melodies, rhythms and intervals.

 Corequisite: MUS 150.